So, you’re thinking of blogging as a side hustle… or do you already have a blog and want to start monetizing it?

 Depending on what you write, you can create a product line inspired by your content.

 It can be merch, accessories, the sky is the limit.
 If your blog attracts a large audience, you can sell branded products not only to promote your blog but also to enhance your online presence.

 And what if you don’t know what to sell?
 Look into opening your online store.
 Just remember, it takes a lot of work to create or buy the products and ship them out.
 It’s rewarding, but you need to get your “distribution plan” in line before anything happens.

 9. Create Members-Only Content

 Membership restricted areas are also a good option if you’re not keen on running ads or writing sponsored posts.
 A membership site is an area of your online business restricted by a barrier of entry, which could be paid or based on subscription.

 Once granted access, members can get exclusive content and privileges.
 You can also offer various levels of membership with different content.

 This option gives you leverage over your time and content.
 You can fully automate the membership site and reuse the content as much as you want.

 Another advantage is value creation.
-Nowadays, due to the increase in the number of content, people are less likely to believe in free resources and are willing to pay more for access to premium, ad-free information.
-They associate it with credibility and trust which free content lacks.
+Nowadays, due to the increase in the number of content, people are less likely to believe in free resources and will pay more for access to premium, ad-free information.
+They associate it with credibility and trust, which free content lacks.